BambooStreet/HonestLLM/README.md

 macOS, Windows are supported.

 #### Plugin
-To get to the Chat GPT plugin, search for it in the following search bar
+To get to the Chat GPT plugin, search for it in the following search bar.
 ![plugin_use](./img/Plugin_use.png)

 #### Local
 To use it in your local environment, please obtain an API key from the site below.
-* openai api
+* openai api :

 https://platform.openai.com/api-keys
-* naver news api
+* naver news api :

 https://developers.naver.com/docs/serviceapi/search/news/news.md